 Put a microphone on the desktop

 The little mic in a laptop isn’t very good, and picks up sound from the laptop fan and anybody typing on the laptop.
 Decent desktop mics are not expensive at all, and of course if you have a high-end mic you can use it.
 You want an omni mic in the middle of the meeting room table.
-This is one thing fancy speakerphones do better with their multiple microphones, and some day I expect to see support for that in tools like Skype, but the superior audio of Skype more than makes up for this.
+This is one thing fancy speakerphones do better with their multiple microphones, and some day I expect to see support for that in tools like Skype, but the superior audio of Skype can make up for this.
+You can get desktop speakerphones made for PCs as well.

 Your mic can be regular or USB.
 One advantage of USB, if well designed, is that the long cable won’t pickup stray signals like the call-connection on GSM phones.